lumip/MSFSModManager/README.md

 **Note**: Installing from github branches only works if the branch contains a correct package manifest file (`manifest.json`) and will install only the contents of the folder containing the manifest file (including all subdirectories).

+#### Local ZIP file

+Uses a local ZIP file of a package as a package installation source.
+In this case, `SourceURL` is a local file path.

+Example: `fsmodm add-source B78XH Downloads\B78XH-v0.1.12.zip`.

+**Note**: This will automatically locate the relative path of the `manifest.json` file within the archive and install all files under that path during package installation, i.e., it will ignore all files in the archive that are not under the same directory as the manifest file and remove path prefixes.

 ### Install/Uninstall a package

 ```